Antriksh-23/portfolio/README.md

 ## ⭐ Support

-If you like this project, consider giving it a ⭐ on GitHub!
+If you enjoyed this project, don't forget to **⭐ Star** the repository.
+Your support helps and is greatly appreciated!